-Loss Given Failure analysis
+Loss Given Failure (LGF) analysis

 Helaba is subject to the EU Bank Recovery and Resolution Directive (BRRD), which we consider an operational resolution regime.
-We therefore apply our Advanced LGF analysis, where we consider the risks faced by the different debt and deposit classes across the liability structure should the bank enter resolution.
+Therefore, we apply our Advanced LGF analysis, where we consider the risks faced by the different debt and deposit classes across the liability structure should the bank enter resolution.